Perhaps The Most Interesting And Safest Preferred Securities You've Never Heard Of

 source: FCS Investor Presentation March 2017, P.3

 In the mid-1980's, the Farm Crisis did put the FCS under severe financial pressure, which eventually lead to the Agriculture Act of 1987.
-Significant changes occurred to the system at this point, including the establishment of the Farm Credit System Insurance Corporation [FCSIC], who's role is to insure payment of interest and principal to investors of FCS debt securities.
+Significant changes occurred to the system at this point, including the establishment of the Farm Credit System Insurance Corporation [FCSIC], whose role is to insure payment of interest and principal to investors of FCS debt securities.
 The Federal Agricultural Mortgage Corporation, aka Farmer Mac, was also born from this legislation, in order to provide a secondary market for FCS issued mortgages.
 While technically separate from the FCS, Farmer Mac's creation has increased the flow of capital through the FCS system, and removed some of the Residential Real Estate risk from the system's balance sheet.

 In the last few decades there has been a significant period of consolidation within the FCS.
 For example, at the start of 1993, there were 256 System Banks and Associations in the FCS.
 As of the start of 2016, that figure had declined to 78 via mergers.
 I highlight this point for a reason.
 The structure of the system as it is today, has what I think of as three distinct layers.
 The first layer is where the borrower meets the Association to acquire a loan.
 They become a member of the Association or Co-op, and form a contract.
 The next layer above is the System Banks.
 The Association does not have deposits like a traditional bank, and it does not raise money on its own.
 Instead, it goes to a System Bank to receive its capital for the loan in a wholesale fashion.
 The System Bank, however, is similar to the Associations in that they too do not have deposits, but instead they move up one more layer to the Farm Credit System Funding Corporation.
 This is the entity that issues Farm Credit System debt.
 The debt is AAA rated as you would expect for a GSE, and for the most part it is tax free on the State and Local level.
 This is the best structural layout for the system that I've seen: